 Once onboard, you could sit back and relax in the spacious Business Class cabin.
 With only four seats per row, there was room to spread your legs throughout your flight.

-First Class, known as Magnifica, was the airline's award-winning highest-tier class of cabin with the best standard of service.
+First Class, known as Magnifica, was the airline's award-winning highest-tier cabin class with the best standard of service.

 If flying Magnifica, you could enjoy priority check-in and boarding with SkyPriority, as well as a free baggage allowance of two pieces of baggage of up to 32kg per piece.